 Our hands-on workshops teach the San Francisco Bay Area to garden sustainably.
 Join our gardening experts each week to learn how to grow food, conserve water with native and drought-tolerant plants, and build soil with compost.

-Each weekend, we offer classes to the public on a wide range of garden topics.
+Each weekend, we offer workshops to the public on a wide range of garden topics.
 Our workshops teach people to garden sustainably and our incredible instructors are gardening experts with years of experience.
 We believe in hands-on education and design our workshops to be dynamic and educational.

 LEARN TO GARDEN!